daraymonsta/terraform-lab/README.md

 ### Step 1: Run a Ubuntu virtual machine using VirtualBox 7

 #### Why
 You need Virtualbox to run Ubuntu as a virtual machine on your local computer.
+You will need to install VirtualBox 7, download an Ubuntu image (.iso), and learn how to create a Linux virtual machine using VirtualBox (and use the Ubuntu image to install Linux).

 #### How
-Follow the instructions on the <a href="https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview">Ubuntu tutorial</a> page
+Follow the instructions on the <a href="https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview">Ubuntu tutorial</a> page.

 ### Step 2: Clone this repo